SU-SWS/decanter-web/content/_pages/brand-compliance.md

 This bar—containing the Stanford logo—anchors to the top of your website, above your local header.
 It serves visually as the main Stanford University mark, and functionally, it links back to stanford.edu.
 Because of the enormity of Stanford University and the thousands of web properties across the organization, by providing a consistent global "bar" at the top of sites with the ability for users to "go home" makes our ecosystem of sites feel deliberate and understandable to users.

-Explore additional [research on approaches to global navigation](https://www.nngroup.com/articles/killing-global-navigation-one-trend-avoid/), from the Nielson Norman Group.
+<p><a href="https://www.nngroup.com/articles/killing-global-navigation-one-trend-avoid/" class="su-link su-link--action">Explore additional research </a>from the Nielson Norman Group</p>

 #### Local header overview